Philio/GoMySQL/README.markdown

 0.2.x series [current]

 * 0.2.4 - Fixes issue #7 and related issues with prepared statment - thanks to Tom Lee (thomaslee).
+New faster Escape function - thanks to jteeuwen.
+Updated/fixed examples - thanks to jteeuwen.
 * 0.2.3 - Fixes issue #6 - thanks to Tom Lee (thomaslee).
 * 0.2.2 - Resolves issue #16.
 * 0.2.1 - Updated to work with latest release of Go plus 1 or 2 minor tweaks.